thejmazz/jmazz.me/content/post/ngs-workflow.md

 We will be running a simple variant calling pipeline using a referenence genome and paired end genomic reads.
 For the sake of time when running the pipeline locally, we will use a small genome, *Salmonella enterica*, which has some paired end reads at about 100mb in size.
 With the reference genome at about 1.4mb, that provides about 70x coverage.

+To follow along with this blog post, you will need to install: bionode-ncbi, sra-toolkit, bwa, samtools, bcftools, khmer, kmc, trimmomatic, snakemake, and nextflow.

+Ha, I'm just kidding.
+Here is the Dockerfile: [polyglot-ngs-01](https://hub.docker.com/r/thejmazz/polyglot-ngs-01/).

 [bionode-ncbi][bionode-ncbi] will be used to download the reads from the NCBI SRA, or *sequence read archive*.
 The reference could be downloaded with `bionode-ncbi download assembly $specie` , but at the moment there is a [bug][bionode-ncbi-bug] where that downloads the `rna_from_genomic` rather than `genomic` file for some species.

 Once we have the an `sra` for *Salmonella enterica*, the next step is to generate the two `fastq` files for the two ended reads.
 Paired ends have a 5' $\rightarrow$ 3' set of reads and a 3' $\rightarrow$ 5' set of reads.
 This allows for much more confident alignment and is generally preferred over a single set of reads.
 For this we can use `fastq-dump` from [sra tools][sra-tools]: